Azure-Samples/contoso-chat/README.md

 > **Some of the features used in this repository are in preview.** Preview versions are provided without a service level agreement, and they are not recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/).**

-# Contoso Chat Retail with Azure AI Studio and Prompty
+# Contoso Chat: Retail RAG Copilot with Azure AI Studio and Prompty

 This sample creates a customer support chat agent for an online retailer called Contoso Outdoors.
 The solution uses a _retrieval-augmented generation pattern_ to ground responses in the company's product and customer data.
 Customers can ask questions about the retailer's product catalog, and also get recommendations based on their prior purchases.

+This sample illustrates the complete end-to-end process for creating a RAG-based copilot **code-first** with Azure AI Studio and Prompty.
+It includes application code for all three stages of the GenAIOps application lifecycle:
+- Ideation using Prompty assets and Azure OpenAI model deployments.
+- Evaluation using Prompty assets with custom evaluators and quality metrics.
+- Deployment using Azure Developer CLI with Azure Container Apps hosting.

+It also showcases observability (with tracing, monitoring and app insights) and automation with GitHub Actions (for evaluation and deployment) and responsible AI practices in the context of a real-world user scenario.

 [![Open in GitHub Codespaces](https://img.shields.io/static/v1?style=for-the-badge&label=GitHub+Codespaces&message=Open&color=brightgreen&logo=github)](https://github.com/codespaces/new?hide_repo_select=true&machine=basicLinux32gb&repo=725257907&ref=main&devcontainer_path=.devcontainer%2Fdevcontainer.json&geo=UsEast)
 [![Open in Dev Containers](https://img.shields.io/static/v1?style=for-the-badge&label=Dev%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/azure-samples/contoso-chat)